zainbinsumait/Multi_Sensor_Fusion_and_Tracking/README.md

 Multi-sensor fusion and tracking can also be used in other applications, such as surveillance, autonomous vehicles, and aircraft collision avoidance.
 By combining data from multiple sensors, it is possible to create a more complete picture of a situation and make more accurate predictions about the behavior of objects within that environment.

-**This project was done during the last year of ESIREM Robotics program ( Engineering school in Dijon city - France).**
+During this project, a turtlebot3 was used and a monocular camera.
+The robot get the information from the camera (through a computer) to reach a specific target with and without obstacles. **This project was done during the last year of ESIREM Robotics program ( Engineering school in Dijon city - France).**

 Teammates :
 * Zain BIN SUMAIT